QuantEcon/lecture-source-py/rst_files/wald_friedman.rst

 Wald frames the problem as making a decision about a probability distribution that is partially known

-(You have to assume that *something* is already known in order to state a well posed problem.
-Usually, *something* means *a lot*.)
+(You have to assume that *something* is already known in order to state a well posed problem -- usually, *something* means *a lot*)

-By limiting  what is unknown, Wald uses the following simple structure to illustrate the main ideas.
+By limiting  what is unknown, Wald uses the following simple structure to illustrate the main ideas:

 -  a decision maker wants to decide which of two distributions :math:`f_0`, :math:`f_1` govern an i.i.d. random variable :math:`z`

--  The null hypothesis :math:`H_0` is the statement that :math:`f_0` governs the data.
+-  The null hypothesis :math:`H_0` is the statement that :math:`f_0` governs the data

--  The alternative hypothesis :math:`H_1` is the statement that :math:`f_1` governs the data.
+-  The alternative hypothesis :math:`H_1` is the statement that :math:`f_1` governs the data

--  The problem is to devise and analyze a test of hypothesis :math:`H_0` against the alternative hypothesis :math:`H_1` on the basis of a sample of a fixed number :math:`n` independent observations :math:`z_1, z_2, \ldots, z_n` of the random variable :math:`z`.
+-  The problem is to devise and analyze a test of hypothesis :math:`H_0` against the alternative hypothesis :math:`H_1` on the basis of a sample of a fixed number :math:`n` independent observations :math:`z_1, z_2, \ldots, z_n` of the random variable :math:`z`

 To quote Abraham Wald,

--  A test procedure leading to the acceptance or rejection of the hypothesis in question is simply a rule specifying, for each possible sample of size :math:`n`, whether the hypothesis should be accepted or rejected on the basis of the sample.
+   A test procedure leading to the acceptance or rejection of the hypothesis in question is simply a rule specifying, for each possible sample of size :math:`n`, whether the hypothesis should be accepted or rejected on the basis of the sample.
 This may also be expressed as